r315/laser4-plus/README.md

 Features fo be added:

-- Binging message on display.
+- Configurable channel limits and center.